Noah-Miggs/srimpro/README.md

 # Installation
 ## Initial Installation
 To install Srimpro, Git must be installed first.
 To install git, follow the official [GitHub instructions](https://github.com/git-guides/install-git).
-After installing git, Srimpro can be easily be installed using the following command in Anaconda Prompt or similar application:
+After installing git, Srimpro can be easily be installed using the following command in Anaconda Prompt:
 ```
 pip install git+https://github.com/Noah-Miggs/srimpro.git
 ```
 ## Updating the Installation
 If an older version of srimpro was installed (i.e. a new release of Srimpro was published after the initial install), the package will need to be manually updated.
-This can be done using the following command in Anaconda Prompt or similar application:
+This can be done using the following command in Anaconda Prompt:
 ```
 pip install --upgrade git+https://github.com/Noah-Miggs/srimpro.git
 ```